Last update 13/11/2023

 No big shocker here, but 99.99% of the guitars on the planet are made from wood.
-Wood is just about the perfect material for a guitar due mostly to its strength and tonal characteristics.
+Wood is about the perfect guitar material due mostly to its strength and tonal characteristics.
 However, it isn’t bulletproof by any stretch of the imagination.

 A properly applied finish is the ticket to help protect the instrument and add some visual flair.
 Some finishes are more ‘stain-like and let the natural beauty of the wood shine through (very common on acoustic guitars).
 Other guitar finishes can be solid colors or have a pattern effect (like a sunburst).
 That gives an impression that natural wood alone can’t do.